the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Terraforming is present, with the feature delegated to Mechanized Workers until such time as it is either implemented (or not implemented) in base DeCiv.

 - Two new victory conditions, restoring the "proper" Domination and Science victories.
+(Warning: do not enable these without disabling the standard Domination and Science victories.
+Having both DeCiv's Science Victory (Terraform Earth) and Colonization Victory (launch the spaceship) enabled will currently make those victory conditions impossible to achieve.)

 - Three new factions:
   - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.